sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/ocean-displacement/README.md

 The Khafre Pyramid inundation of 175m for an extended period during S2 is not explained by simple oceanic displacement.
 The Mediterranean is not a perfect basin; it's connected to the Atlantic by the Strait of Gibraltar.
 Oceanic displacement alone could only explain a temporary inundation of the Khafre Pyramid.
 It's unlikely that the entire world experiences a sea-level rise of 175m during S2.

-Rather, the Khafre Pyramid inundation is better explained by the fact that the Earth has an equatorial bulge - it takes the shape of an oblate spheroid.
-The Khafre Pyramid rotates from a latitude of 30 degrees north to 46 degrees north after S1 to S2.
-This would bring it higher on the spheroid, lowering its elevation as it goes farther away from the equatorial bulge.
-This would then bring the water level higher at the pyramid.
+Rather, the Khafre Pyramid inundation is better explained by the way Earth's equatorial bulge interacts with the ECDO.

-See `1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge` for more analysis.
+See `1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge` for an in-depth analysis.

 ## Basic Analogy